-A program designed exclusively for municipal employees interested in furthering their professional career in local government and pursuing a graduate degree will be offered at two locations this fall: Barnstable and Burlington.
+A program designed exclusively for municipal employees interested in furthering their professional career in local government and pursuing a graduate degree will be offered in the towns of Andover and Barnstable during the 2017-2018 academic year.

-The MMA’s partnership with Suffolk University’s Moakley Center for Public Management will offer five graduate-level courses at each location during the 2015-2016 academic year.
+The MMA’s partnership with Suffolk University’s Moakley Center for Public Management will offer five graduate-level courses during the academic year.

 The courses will be taught by Suffolk faculty and will be held on 25 Fridays, from 9 a.m. to 4 p.m., beginning in September and ending in May.
 Participants should expect six hours of class work each week plus six hours of homework.